 If you don't qualify for a Preferred Risk Policy, a standard rated policy is still available.
 Even though flood insurance isn't federally required, anyone can be financially vulnerable to floods.
-People outside of high-risk areas file nearly 25% of NFIP claims and receive one-third of disaster assistance for flooding.
+In fact, people outside of mapped high-risk flood areas file nearly 25% of all National Flood Insurance Program flood insurance claims and receive one-third of Federal Disaster Assistance for flooding.
 When it's available, disaster assistance is typically a loan you must repay with interest.

 If you live in a high-risk area, a standard rated policy is the only option for you.
 It offers separate building and contents coverage.